Skip to main content

 • Increased heart rate

-• Numb fingers and cold toes
+• Numb fingers or cold toes

 • Seizures